Announcement - The Reformers

 Those of you familiar with my work will recall my involvement in The Grievance Studies Affair.

-For my newly found subscribers, the Grievance Studies Affair was an elaborate academic hoax that took aim at identity studies departments to expose the seminary-like qualities that lay beneath their social science veneer.
-I stumbled into the project during its early conception, became close with the protagonists, and documented the strange journey to completion and beyond.
+For my newly found subscribers, the Grievance Studies Affair was an elaborate academic hoax that took aim at identity studies departments to expose the madrassa-like qualities that lay beneath a social science veneer.
+I stumbled into the project during its early conception, became close with the protagonists, and documented the strange journey while getting deeply involved in it.

-It is possible the film is just a bit shit and I’m unaware.
+It’s possible the film is just a bit shit and I’m unaware.
 The project was an artistic experiment, and its peculiar themes and format might be an acquired taste.
-Based on many experiences though, the more likely scenario is that the documentary industry is an extension of the academic landscape we critique in the film.
+Given the interest we’ve had from the digital public though, the more likely scenario is that the legacy industry is an extension of the academic landscape we critique in the film.

 So this is the announcement.
-I’ve recently decided to break the film down into four parts and premiere it here starting on Sunday the 7th of May.
+I’ve decided to break the film down into four parts and premiere it here.

 Part one will be free to the public on Substack and my YouTube channel.
 I’m going to paywall the next three episodes until I can square away a development budget for my next film, after which I’ll release it all free and encourage donations.